blackrosezy/hic/README.md

 ### Install

-Copy the Hipache Cli to /usr/local/bin
+Copy the Wiretip to /usr/local/bin
 ```bash
 cp hic /usr/local/bin
 ```
-Now you can access Hipache Cli from any path.
+Now you can access Wiretip from any path.

 ### License

-Hipache Cli is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+Wiretip is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ### Contributing